-DISCLOSURE: If you use a link from this page to sign up and eventually purchase a membership, I do get a small commission for referring you.
+DISCLOSURE: If you use a link from this page to sign up for a free trial, I do get a small commission for referring you.
 I am also an Amazon affiliate, which means that I earn commissions by linking to Amazon products on this blog.
 That said, I only recommend products and businesses that I use myself and believe in.

 UPDATE (August 12, 2015): While I appreciate the number of people who took time to comment on this post and share their experiences with Thrive, I have decided to close comments going forward and have deleted some particularly un-helpful comments that seemed to be repeats from the same people (sometimes using different email addresses and names, but coming from the same IP address) and didn’t add anything substantive to the discussion.
 Others were repeating suggestions to try other services, which at first I took to be good faith efforts to help fellow readers get healthy food at fair prices, but later began to suspect may have been placed by people associated with those companies but who were not disclosing that fact.
 I, on the other hand, have been completely transparent about the fact that I am indeed an affiliate for Thrive Market, and I do get a commission for referring you through the links on this page, should you decide to join and continue as a paid member.

 I also continue to be a satisfied customer of Thrive Market and am happy to include them among other service providers that I recommend.
 If you have tried Thrive Market and are anything less than satisfied, call them at (866) 419-2174.
 Don’t send me an email – I don’t work for them and can’t help you.

 Again, I encourage you to visit Thrive Market and enroll for a free trial.